The Guardian featured both Women’s Weird 2 and Women’s Weird in October 2020, showcasing the work Melissa Edmundson has done to recover lost authors.

 ‘Handheld Press books are beautifully produced and arrive like an old-fashioned book parcel might have done in 1920; a layer of tissue paper around the book and all wrapped in brown paper sealed with paper tape. ‘ – Dove Grey Reader (See our packing video!)

 Word about us has crept out of the Anglosphere and into other cultures: nous sommes une ‘maison spécialisée dans la redécouverte de pépites oubliées’!

 We’re in a podcast episode of Words to That Effect, all about lost books and forgotten stories.

 We were interviewed by the Book Club Review podcast, about recovering forgotten stories.

-Read an article about us in The Bath Magazine, from May 2020.
+Read an article about us in The Bath Magazine.

 D-W Withers, in her study of Virago Books, gave us a kind mention: ‘reprint publishing thrives in feminist publishing today … the meticulously researched publications of academic / trade crossover publisher Handheld Press.’